tenox7/wfm/README.md

 be served, if the file was compiled in.
 This is also useful if you don't want them displayed in the directory listing.
 The embeds can be controlled in `fileio.go`.

+## Text editor

+Text files can be edited directly in the browser.
+By default WFM serves a plain HTML `<textarea>`, which works on every browser all the way back to Internet Explorer 1.x and Netscape 3.x.

+Modern browsers can optionally use [CodeMirror](https://codemirror.net/5/), a rich code editor, enabled with `-textedit=codemirror`.

 ## Flags

 ```text